LeonvDeursen/Manual-Google-Time-Lamp/README.md

 break;
 ```

-When adding multiple cases for eacht color ID it will look something like this.
+When adding multiple cases for each color ID it will look something like this.

 ```
 case 2: